 - Configuring and Monitoring MSTP

-- This course benefits individuals responsible for configuring and monitoring EX Series switches running Junos ELS.
+- Individuals who are responsible for configuring and monitoring EX Series switches running Junos ELS

 - Students should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) reference model and the TCP/IP protocol suite.